-Prerequisites: PY105 and PY106 or CJ247
+3 credits (spring) DA: L2 APS Prerequisite: PY105 and PY106 or CJ247

 This course will explore the association of crime and the crime scene to the adaptation, history, and structure of human behavior.
 Particular emphasis will be placed on the relationship of personality and social learning to criminal behavior.
 Historical case studies will support all the principles (modus operandi, staging, victimology, etc.) presented in the course.